-Jonathan Pershing is the Program Director of Environment at the William and Flora Hewlett Foundation.
-He leads a team of grantmakers focused on climate change in the U.S., China, India, Europe and Latin America, and conserving the North American West.
+Jonathan Pershing was the Program Director of Environment at the William and Flora Hewlett Foundation.
+He led a team of grantmakers focused on climate change in the United States, China, India, Europe and Latin America, and conserving the North American West.
 He joined the foundation in January 2017.

 Previously, Jonathan served as Special Envoy for Climate Change at the U.S. Department of State and lead U.S. negotiator to the U.N.
 Framework Convention on Climate Change.
 Jonathan played a key role in successfully negotiating landmark climate change deals with nations such as China, India, the European Union, Canada and Mexico.
 In this capacity – as well as in his earlier capacity as Deputy Special Envoy — he was instrumental in securing the 2015 Paris climate agreement, and subsequently, as senior international climate advisor to the White House and Secretary of State, was charged with overseeing its early implementation.

 Prior to that, Jonathan served as the Senior Climate Advisor to the U.S. Secretary of Energy and the Principal Deputy Director of the Office of Energy Policy and Systems Analysis at the Department of Energy.
 He was a key architect of the “Mission Innovation” commitment to double climate and clean energy research and development budgets around the world, and a major contributor to the first ever “Quadrennial Energy Review,” a deep assessment of U.S. energy policy.

 Jonathan spent six years as the director of the Climate, Energy and Pollution Program at the World Resources Institute; five years as the Head of the Environment Division at the International Energy Agency in Paris; and for nearly a decade in the 1990s, he served the Science Advisor and Deputy Director of the Office of Global Change in the U.S. Department of State.